 While your boss is telling you what a great job you’ve done, you begin to make excuses for it.
 Your negativity has minimized the entire project, and magnified one area of it.

-What steps can you take to avoid this pattern?
 Take a step back and look at the project objectively.
 Not only did you complete it in an efficient manner, but it will become the template for future projects.
 Forget about the mistake; think about what you’ve achieved.

-The holidays are approaching and you need to begin the house-cleaning project.
+For Example: The holidays are approaching and you need to begin the house-cleaning project.
 You look around and decide it’s just too much; you can’t do it; why bother.
 Stop!
 Take a deep breath and consider dividing up the tasks.

 Enlist the aid of your family to help by assigning each one a specific job.
 Once you begin the process of prioritizing, you will feel better and it will be accomplished.

-You’ve started a diet before the holidays.
+For Example: You’ve started a diet before the holidays.
 One day, you have a yearning for a particular dessert.
 You quickly decide your diet is over, and it wasn’t worth the effort.
 You walk over to the mirror and utter to yourself, “I’m fat, and there’s nothing I can do about it.”
 Wrong!

 Setting yourself up for failure by thinking negatively about the way you look does not solve the immediate problem.
 Instead, admit to cheating; promise you’ll try harder, and allow positive thoughts to guide you through it.